Aryzta: History

-Also in 2021, it sold off its Brazilian businesses (Aryzta do Brasil) to Grupo Bimbo.

-In 2021, it sold off its North American holdings to private equity firm Lindsay Goldberg for $850 million.
+In 2021, the company sold off its Brazilian businesses (Aryzta do Brasil) to Grupo Bimbo, and sold off its North American holdings to private equity firm Lindsay Goldberg for $850 million.

-In 2022, it more than doubled its bakery capacity in Malaysia through the acquisition of the bakery, equipment and associated land of De-Luxe Food Services from Envictus International Holdings.
+In 2022, Aryzta more than doubled its bakery capacity in Malaysia through the acquisition of the bakery, equipment and associated land of De-Luxe Food Services from Envictus International Holdings. and, in March 2023, Aryzta announced that it had doubled its production capacity for sourdough and speciality breads in the UK and Ireland with an investment in the Grange Castle bakery in Dublin.